Skip to Content

 How Does a Macerating Toilet Work?

-The reason for this is that flushing solids requires more water to be used.
-So these toilets use a small amount of water for flushing liquids, but more water and greater water pressure to flush solids that have first been ground up by the macerator.
-This prevents any clogs that might happen in a system that’s moving solid contents through a discharge pipe and plumbing system.
+Most macerator toilets (sometimes called upflush toilets in residential applications) have two different flush buttons: one is strictly for liquids and the other is for flushing solids.
+The reason for this is that flushing solids requires more water.
+So these toilets use a small amount of water for flushing liquids, but more water and greater water pressure to flush solids that the macerator has first ground up.
+This prevents clogs that might occur in a system moving solid contents through a discharge pipe and plumbing system.

 What Are the Pros and Cons of Macerating Toilets?